-The final checkpoint in the MS program is the thesis defense, which is given in the student’s last semester.
+The final checkpoint in the MS-Thesis program is the thesis defense, which is given in the student’s last semester.
 This defense is open to the public and is an in-depth explanation of the student’s MS research.
-The defense is the final examination in the Masters’s Thesis program.
-It can be broken down into three parts: a written exam, a public oral exam, and a closed oral exam.
+The defense is the final examination in the Master’s Thesis program.

 Written Thesis

 The thesis manuscript serves as the written portion of the exam.
-The thesis’ contents, results, and conclusions associated with the student’s MS research are provided to the supervisory committee for their review and evaluation at least 2 weeks prior to the oral defense.
+The thesis’ contents, results, and conclusions associated with the student’s MS research are provided to the supervisory committee for their review and evaluation.
 For formatting and organization of the manuscript, please follow the manuscript guidelines outlined by the Graduate School.
 At a minimum, the thesis must:

 Oral Defense Format